red security image

 Phishing is exactly what it sounds like… ‘phishing’ for your information.
 Phishing typically comes in the form of an email.
 You open it thinking it’s legitimate business from your bank, or another business, asking for you to enter and verify your debit/credit card number, Social Security Number, or some other confidential information.
 You click on a link and are then routed to a legitimate looking website to enter your information.
 These scams can be very clever and realistic.
 The fraudulent website may even have the same logos and color schemes as the real one they are purporting to be.

-Remember, Catskill Hudson Bank will NEVER contact you to ask you for your information – we already have it!
+Remember, we will NEVER contact you to ask you for your information – we already have it!
 Just ignore these emails and contact us if you have questions about any online correspondence.

 Skimming